auth0/docs/articles/api-auth/tutorials/represent-multiple-apis.md

 The sample application uses a microservices architecture and contains:

-* 1 Single Page Application (SPA)
+* 1 Single-Page Application (SPA)
 * 2 APIs (services), called `contacts` and `calendar`

 We will represent the two APIs using just one Auth0 API called `Organizer Service`.
-We will then create two namespaced scopes to demonstrate how you can use the [Single-Page Login Flow](/flows/concepts/single-page-login-flow) to access the `calendar` and `contacts` APIs from the SPA.
+We will then create two namespaced scopes to demonstrate how you can use the [Implicit Flow](/flows/concepts/implicit) to access the `calendar` and `contacts` APIs from the SPA.

 ## Prerequisites